cancerDHC/operations/README.md

 # Operations

-For operational functions for the CCDH.
+A repository for operational functions of the Center for Cancer Data Harmonization (CCDH).

 ## Team members
 (_Internal use only_) A list of team members and workstreams is available [here](https://docs.google.com/spreadsheets/d/1WJzVbBjzAvL49G3pdk4Z_m67EliWhdUGUAnOOA2YJlQ/edit#gid=623566232)